FDA OKs mixing COVID vaccines; backs Moderna, J&J boosters

 Experts continue to debate the rationale of the booster campaign.
 Some warn that the US government hasn't clearly articulated the goals of boosters given that the shots continue to head off the worst effects of COVID-19, and wonder if the aim is to tamp down on virus spread by curbing, at least temporarily, milder infections.

+“We are watching this very closely and will take action as appropriate to make sure that the maximum protection is provided to the population,” said Marks, the FDA's top vaccine official.

+In August, the Biden administration announced plans for an across-the-board booster campaign aimed at all U.S. adults, but outside experts have repeatedly argued against such a sweeping effort.

-Those questions are likely to come up Thursday as an influential panel convened by the CDC offers more specifics on who should get boosters and when.
+On Thursday an influential panel convened by the CDC is expected to offer more specifics on who should get boosters and when.
 Their recommendations are subject to approval by the CDC director.

 The vast majority of the nearly 190 million Americans who are fully vaccinated against COVID-19 have received the Pfizer or Moderna options, while about 15 million have received the J&J vaccine.